cjratcliff/ml-compiled/docs/optimizers.rst

 _________________
 Gradients are accumulated from the workers and summed before updating the network parameters.

+Parameter updates can only occur once all the workers have computed their gradients which can slow down learning, unlike in asynchronous SGD.
+The whole system is limited to the speed of the lowest worker.

 `Revisiting Distributed Synchronous SGD, Chen et al. (2016) <https://ai.google/research/pubs/pub45187>`_

 `Massively Parallel Methods for Deep Reinforcement Learning, Nair et al. (2015) <https://arxiv.org/abs/1507.04296>`_